ricardodeazambuja/ricardodeazambuja.github.io/_posts/2021-07-05-usb-c_regulated_power_supply.md

 <!--more-->

 The idea of using USB-C as a variable power supply is not new.
 When I had this idea, some time ago, my first google excursion already was showing [videos on youtube](https://www.youtube.com/watch?v=aIHj3qMRqqE).
 For the 3D model was not different, and I used [this model](https://www.thingiverse.com/thing:2429908) to get the dimensions of the window for the digital power supply.
-So, my variable power supply is nothing more than an [LCD Digital Programmable Constant Voltage Current Step-down Power Supply Module](https://smile.amazon.co.uk/gp/product/B01I9LQIU2/), a [ZY12PDN](https://smile.amazon.co.uk/gp/product/B08FD6381L/), two [banana sockets](https://smile.amazon.co.uk/gp/product/B08CZFTP3F/) and some 3D printed parts designed using [FreeCAD](../extras/VariablePowerSupply.FCStd).
+So, my variable power supply is nothing more than an LCD Digital Programmable Constant Voltage Current Step-down Power Supply Module (DPS3003 / DPS3005 / DPS5005), a [ZY12PDN](https://smile.amazon.co.uk/gp/product/B08FD6381L/), two [banana sockets](https://smile.amazon.co.uk/gp/product/B08CZFTP3F/) and some 3D printed parts designed using [FreeCAD](../extras/VariablePowerSupply.FCStd).
 I already had the [USB-C PD power bank](https://smile.amazon.co.uk/Charmast-10000mAh-Portable-Flashlight-Compatible/dp/B07Y231M28/).

 At the end, the result was rather nice and I'm posting it here because I think someone else may want to build one as well (**as always, do it at your own risk, of course**) :sweat_smile:.